ra312/bitrecs-subnet/README.md

 Additionally, many LLM's have encoded valuable information about shopping cohorts, seasonality, brand affinities, customer journeys etc which we try to unlock using prompting.
 The recent advances in context window size has opened up the door for this type of solution as we essentially ask 'given this customer scenario and this set of products, pick X next products the customer would buy'.

 As we evolve this network we get closer to **1-to-1 marketing** which is viewed as the holy grail of marketing (imagine every product page you view on the web as personalized just for you, without being invasive or exploitive).
-Amazon is close to this experience but falls short in many areas - not to any fault of their own, but they often sell the same products their customers sell and this creates a conflict of interest.
+Amazon is close to this experience but falls short in many areas - not to any fault of their own, but they often sell the same products their merchants sell and this creates a conflict of interest.

 Smaller retailers need access to this technology to remain competitive, and our solution is built to work with existing onsite catalogs (we never recommend 3rd party products or divert traffic to other sites - this is critical to winning merchants trust)